 Over time, we’ve been taught to rely more on media, society, and other external forms validation to tell us what we need and what we should do.

 This doesn’t mean that you’ve lost your ability to be intuitive for good.
-By practicing a few exercises on a regular basis you’ll be able to return to your intuitive state of mind.
+By practising a few exercises on a regular basis, you’ll be able to return to your intuitive state of mind.